dheerajpatta/mini-post-series/README.md

 Thank you so much for all the love, incredible support and inspiration.
 These mini books are culmiation of all my posts series into bite sized books.
 Enjoy the collection.

-Please feel free to reach out to me on LinkedIn (dheerajpatta) or dheeraj.patta@yahoo.com for any constructive feedback or questions.
+Please feel free to reach out to me on LinkedIn (https://www.linkedin.com/in/dheerajpatta/) or dheeraj.patta@yahoo.com for any constructive feedback or questions.